-Students who are interested in pursuing dual enrollment must schedule a conference in April of each year between the parent, student, and counselor prior to signing up for any coursework.
+Students interested in pursuing dual enrollment must schedule a conference in April of each year between the parent, student, and counselor before signing up for coursework.
 All courses must be approved by the counselor in writing before the state will pay for the course.
 Dual enrollment is only available to Juniors and Seniors.